tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/measurement_tool.rst

 Connect a Measurement Tool
 ==========================

-With Odoo’s *IoT Box*, it is possible to connect measurement tools to your database.
+With CoquiAPPs’s *IoT Box*, it is possible to connect measurement tools to your database.
 Find the list of supported devices here: `Supported devices <https://coqui.cloud/page/iot-hardware>`__,.